stevenxchung/OMSCS-Notes/CS 6750 - HCI/Test 1/Lesson 05 (2.2) - Feedback Cycles.md

 ### Design Challenge: Credit Card Readers 3

-_What's wrong with asking how to make the process of sliding a credit card easier?_ It forces us to think only in terms of the credit card itself
+_What's wrong with asking how to make the process of sliding a credit card easier_?
+It forces us to think only in terms of the credit card itself